jinxynet/jinxynet/README.md

 # About Me
-I’m currently working on improving my web development and database skills.
+I’m currently working on improving my web development and database skills, alongise other soft/hard skills useful for working as a developer.
 I’m looking to collaborate with indie teams or OSS projects
 📧 How to reach me: jinxynet@duck.com<br>

 # 📊 GitHub Stats: